h0uter/h0uter.github.io/_projects/2020-10-25=ml-for-robotics-project.md

     The lines show the distinct detections of the handle and the blade of the knife.
 </div>

 A small robot gripper has to detect cutlery and determine a suitable grip pose.
 To this end a computer vision pipeline was constructed.
+We developed an end-to-end machine learning pipeline for a robot gripper tasked with detecting and correctly grasping cutlery.
+The pipeline begins with data acquisition, where we used custom annotated data.
+We explored various machine learning models, balancing the need for fast inference in robotics with the accuracy of the predictions.
+Our approach included comparing classical machine learning methods with modern deep learning techniques to determine the most effective solution.
+The final model was fine-tuned and tested extensively, with the results documented in a published notebook, which can be executed directly on Deepnote.
+The project highlights the practical challenges and considerations in applying machine learning to real-world robotics, including data augmentation, feature engineering, and model optimization.

 The general ML cookbook looks something like this: